FAQs Regarding SUSE's Support Offerings and Policies

 - What is required to get support, patches and fixes from SUSE?

-- What is the definition of a service request?
+- What is the definition of an incident?

-- Do I have to use a service request to get support for a bug?
+- Do I have to use an incident to get support for a bug?

-- Does SUSE define different levels of severity for a service request, and does this influence my response time?
+- Does SUSE define different levels of severity for an incident, and does this influence my response time?

-- What steps should I take before registering a service request?
+- What steps should I take before registering an incident?

 - What is a CID?

-- Can I use someone else's CID to register a service request?
+- Can I use someone else's CID to register an incident?

 - How do I add Contact IDs?